elasticdog/elasticdog-com/content/Piano Sheet Music Notation Style Guide.md

 #(set-global-staff-size 20)
 ```

-In MuseScore, this is set by the staff space configuration under the Page Settings, which would be multiplied by four to reach the total size.
+In MuseScore, this is set by the staff space configuration under the Page Settings, which would be multiplied by four to reach the total size (ignoring that line thickness also [adds a small amount](https://musescore.org/en/node/362733)).

 | Total Staff Size (mm) | Points   | Staff Space (mm) |
 | --------------------- | -------- | ---------------- |